syncfusion-content/uwp-docs/uwp/Progress-Bar/Progress-Animations.md

 ---
 layout: post
 title: Progress Animations with UWP SfProgressBar Control | Syncfusion
-description: This section explains how to Progress Animations for Syncfusion SfProgressBar control for UWP
+description: This section explains how to Progress Animations for Syncfusion SfProgressBar control for Universal Windows Platform
 platform: UWP
 control: SfProgressBar
 documentation: ug
 ---

-# Progress Animations
+# Progress Animations with UWP SfProgressBar

 The built-in progress bar shapes are circular and linear.
 However, any custom object can be used for fill animation.
 [ProgressType](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfProgressBar.UWP~Syncfusion.UI.Xaml.Controls.Notification.SfProgressBar~ProgressType.html) property is used to choose the progress type(shape) and the enumeration values are